 Tips On How Clean Algae Off Turtle Shell

-Now we know the importance of cleaning algae off turtle shells for its healthiness.
-Also, it keeps your turtle in good condition and makes it more favorite, especially to kids.
+Now we know the importance of cleaning algae off turtle shells for their healthiness.
+Also, it keeps your turtle in good condition and makes it more favorite, especially for kids.

 But how do you remove the algae from its carapace?
 Well, the process is easier than most people think to accomplish.

 You will need the following things for it-

 - A spacious bucket or sink